ksvyee/ksvyee-intern-repo/git_understanding.md

 **What did you learn from reviewing an open-source PR?**

 I learned that PR reviews are more than just checking code—they involve discussions, feedback, and collaboration.
 Developers suggest improvements, test changes, and sometimes ask for additional modifications before approving the PR.

+## Writing Meaningful Commit Messages

+### Reflection

+**What makes a good commit message?**

+A good commit message is short but informative.
+It should describe what changed and why.
+The first line should be a clear summary, and if needed, extra details can be added below.
+Using a consistent format helps everyone understand the commit history easily.

+**How does a clear commit message help in team collaboration?**

+Clear commit messages make it easier for teammates to understand past changes without digging through code.
+When fixing bugs or reviewing changes, a well-written commit message tells exactly what was modified and why, saving time and reducing confusion.

+**How can poor commit messages cause issues later?**

+Bad commit messages make it hard to track changes.
+If messages are vague.
+If messages are too long, they become hard to read.
+Poor commit history can slow down debugging and make teamwork harder.